Me3P/Cohesive-Sub-graph-Search-Using-Keywords/README.md

-Decomposition Tree and Subgraph Searching using Keywords!
+Decomposition Tree and Cohesive Subgraph Search using Keywords!

 Keyword search has been widely studied to retrieve relevant substructures from graphs for a given set of keywords.
 However, existing well-studied approaches aim at finding compact trees/subgraphs containing the keywords, and ignore a critical measure, density, to represent how strongly and stably the keyword nodes are connected in the substructure.